abitravers1989/rps-challenge-improved-/README.md

 Where I am
 -------

 Confused about how to pass the game rules through.
+Have not yet created game rules in game file and this file keeps throwing a wrong number of arguments error up.
+Need to go through methods on a class instead of an instance of a class more.

 The Game
 -------